Jyoti-rj26/example_repo/README.md

 # Example Repository
-This is my first Repository.
+This is my first Repository.Author- Jyoti Rajput.